ijleblanc/MangoInspired/README.md

     MangoHUD v2.ovl
     A horizontal layout inspired by MangoHud.
 Includes:

-        FPS, frametime delay & graph
+        - FPS, frametime delay & graph

-        1% lows
+        - 1% lows

-        GPU usage, temperature, VRAM, and power
+        - GPU usage, temperature, VRAM, and power

-        CPU usage, temperature, and power
+        - CPU usage, temperature, and power

-        RAM usage
+        - RAM usage

-        Render API, screen resolution
+        - Render API, screen resolution

-        Date and 12-hour clock
+        - Date and 12-hour clock

     MangoHUD v3.ovl
-    An expanded version of v1 with everything from v2, plus 0.1% lows.
+    An expanded version of v1 with all the metrics from v2, plus the 0.1% lows.

     MangoHUD v4.ovl
-    A modified version of v2 that includes all metrics from v3, but laid out more clearly.
+    A modified version of v2, but laid out more clearly.
 This overlay is taller, providing better readability — though it may be a bit intrusive in some games.

     ℹ️ These overlays are optimized for 2K resolution, but you can scale them up or down using the HotkeyHandler plugin in RTSS.